Selecting Stocks with a Score

-My husband really likes selecting stocks with a score, the Piotroski score in particular.
+A friend of mine really likes selecting stocks with a score, the Piotroski score in particular.
 Briefly, Professor Piotroski created a set of nine financial ratios that contribute to the score.
 If a company meets a certain criterion and has favorable results on 8 or 9 of the ratios, his analysis indicates that the company’s stock is likely to do well.
-My husband is primarily a Someone who buys stocks because they think that the price is lower than it should be based on the financial fundamentals of the company..
-The appeal of the Piotroski score to my husband is that it focuses on value stocks and, while it relies heavily on statistical analysis, it isn’t a black box.
+My friend is primarily a value investor.
+The appeal of the Piotroski score to him is that it focuses on value stocks and, while it relies heavily on statistical analysis, it isn’t a black box.

 In this post, I’ll identify the group of stocks to which the Piotroski score applies.
 I’ll then briefly explain the financial ratios that determine the score.
 I’ll close with a specific example of a stock I bought solely using the Piotroski score and provide some general guidance on applying the results of the score.